scando1993/thingsboard.github.io/docs/user-guide/integrations/index.md

 ### Platform Integrations vs IoT Gateway

-Experienced ThingsBoard users may notice that functionality of Integrations feature partially overlap with functionality of [IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/).
+Experienced Pacificsoft users may notice that functionality of Integrations feature partially overlap with functionality of [IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/).
 However, there are key differences between these two systems/features:

   - IoT Gateway is designed for local network deployments, Integrations are designed for server-to-server integrations.
-  - IoT Gateway is designed to support < 1000 devices, while Integrations are designed for high throughput, scalability and cluster deployments as part of ThingsBoard server.
+  - IoT Gateway is designed to support < 1000 devices, while Integrations are designed for high throughput, scalability and cluster deployments as part of Pacificsoft server.
   - Gateway recompilation and restart is required to add custom payload decoder while Integration Converter is a JS function that may be modified in real time.

 As you can see, both systems are important and applicable in different use cases.